 Too much traffic can overload a server.
-You’ve probably experienced this around the holiday season when you and millions of other people are shopping on the internet.
+You’ve probably experienced this around the holiday season when you and millions of other people shop online.
 The server can also become overloaded if the site’s content has outgrown its resources.
 Another possibility for server overload is malware or spam attacks.

 3. An incorrect DNS server configuration

-A domain name server is the go-between for computers and computer users.
+A domain name server is a go-between for computers and computer users.
 Essentially, it translates domain names into IP addresses.
 Malware or spam can change DNS settings.

-As a general rule, a 503 service unavailable error comes from the server side and not from your side.
-That said, here are a few quick and easy ways to test things out just to be sure.
-For efficiency, take these steps in order as the first one may be the only one you need to do.
+As a general rule, a 503 service unavailable error comes from the server side, not your side.
+That said, here are a few quick and easy ways to test things out to be sure.
+For efficiency, take these steps, as the first one may be the only one you need to do.

-As with a lot of things, sometimes a simple refresh works wonders.
+- Refresh the page – As with many things, sometimes a simple refresh works wonders.
 You can either use the refresh button in your browser or the F5 button on your keyboard.
 If you’re in the middle of making a payment, be careful since you might get charged twice once you hit the refresh button.

-The 503 error message may be due to your network settings.
-Simply restart your computer or device and don’t forget to include your modem and router.
+- Restart or reboot your device – The 503 error message may be due to your network settings.
+Restart your computer or device, and don’t forget to reboot your modem and router.
 This shouldn’t take more than a few minutes to complete.

-You know the saying: patience is a virtue.
-Give it a few hours for site traffic to ease up a bit or for repairs to be made.
+- Give it some time – You know the saying: patience is a virtue.
+Give it a few hours for site traffic to ease up or for repairs to be made.
 You can always spend time on other sites while you wait.

-You can find contact information on the site or you can go through the company’s or organization’s social media such as Twitter or Facebook.
+- Notify someone who can take action – You can find contact information on the site or go through the company’s or organization’s social media, such as Twitter or Facebook.

 Take the confusion out of error messages

 Every hour of every day, people get served error messages while on the internet.
-Most of them, including a 502 error and a 504, can be easily resolved.
+Most can be easily resolved, including a 502 error and a 504.
 You can rely on us to provide the information you need.